sam-grant/pyutils/pyutils/README.md

 ### Usage

-To use the mu2e pyutils:
+To use the mu2e pyutils import as you would any other file:

 ```
 import pyimport as evn